meatloaf85/copy-me-game/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
   The biggest challenge I encountered during this project was completing the guess function.
 I had to refer to the JavaScript documentation to find out how to grab the length of the array.
-  Moreover, I also implemented the logic of the guess function wrong, instead of indexing the 'pattern' array with guessCounter.
+  Moreover, I implemented the logic of the guess function wrong, instead of indexing the 'pattern' array with guessCounter.
 I mistakengly used the 'progress' variable.
-I realized this mistake after I finished writing out the function on my own, and had issues playing the game.
-While completing the random array optional feature, I referred to the JS docs once again to understand how Math.random() is used properly.
-I combined it with Math.floor(Math.random()) * n+1, where n is the number of buttons I have set.
-If the random number was 0, I threw out that number and executed it again to make sure I received the numbers only in the range of buttons I have set.
+I realized this mistake after I finished writing out the function, and had issues playing the game.
+  While completing the random guess optional feature, I referred to the JS docs once again to understand how Math.random() is used properly.
+After a bit of researching, I discovered when combined with Math.floor(), you could do this -> Math.floor(Math.random()) * n+1, where n is the number of buttons I have set.
+If the random number was 0, I threw out that number and looped again to make sure I received the numbers only in the range of buttons I have set.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) What are the differences between JavaScript and front-end frameworks written in JS?
 Is each framework used depending on the type of functionality you are trying to achieve or is it a matter of personal preference?